STS Honorary Medal

 Tak W. Mak

-Professor Tak W, Mak, Campbell Family Institute for Breast Cancer Research, Toronto, Canada, received the STS/CCS Honorary Medal in 2016 for his contributions and discoveries in the fields of immunology, signal transduction and cancer biology.
+Professor Tak W. Mak, Campbell Family Institute for Breast Cancer Research, Toronto, Canada, received the STS Honorary Medal in 2016 for his contributions and discoveries in the fields of immunology, signal transduction and cancer biology.

-This prize is meant to honor an outstanding contribution at the STS Meeting submitted by a senior post doc or a junior principal investigator.
-It was first introduced at the annual STS Meeting in 2005, ever since it became a regular element of all following STS Meetings.
-Nowadays the STS Science Award is donated with a sum of 1000,- Euro, which was first sponsored by Acris Antibodies GmbH (2005-2007 and 2009) and thereafter, starting on the occasion of the 40th company anniversary the STS Science Award has been donated by Biomol GmbH.
+This prize is meant to honor outstanding research by a post doc or a junior principal investigator of the Signal Transduction Society and we explicitly encourage also early career scientists to apply for the STS Science Award.
+The prize was first introduced at the annual STS Meeting in 2005, ever since it became a regular element of all following STS Meetings.
+The STS Science Award was first sponsored by Acris Antibodies GmbH (2005-2007 and 2009) and thereafter, starting on the occasion of the 40th company anniversary by Biomol GmbH.

-Please send applications (including CV, list of publication, brief description of the scientific achievements, STS Meeting abstract) as one single PDF-file to the chairman of the award jury:
+Please submit your application as a single PDF-file to the chairman of the award jury:

 List of current awardees (PDF)